cal-weng/Terminus-docs/docs/overview/protocol/overview.md

   Although SaaS companies need to pay hardware costs for incremental users, considering that the average gross margin of SaaS companies is 80%, and that of IaaS companies is 50%, only 10% of the user fees paid go to marginal costs.

-  Since hardware costs are borne by the users after adopting Terminus, we hope that through protocols, while allowing Application developers to receive fair compensation, users can reduce their costs.
+  Since hardware costs are borne by the users after adopting Olares, we hope that through protocols, while allowing Application developers to receive fair compensation, users can reduce their costs.

   Please note, we support [fair code](https://faircode.io/).
 We oppose the overly simplistic and destructive impact on the application developer ecosystem by open sourcing.